eslint/eslint/docs/src/rules/no-useless-assignment.md

 ## Rule Details

-This rule aims to report variables that are not used after assignment.
+This rule aims to report variable assignments when the value is not used.

 Examples of **incorrect** code for this rule: